Kurt Latte

-Kurt Latte (9 March 1891, Königsberg – 8 June 1964, Tutzing) was a German philologist and classical scholar known for his work on ancient Roman religion.
+Kurt Latte (9 March 1891, Königsberg – 18 June 1964, Tutzing) was a German philologist and classical scholar known for his work on ancient Roman religion.

 Career

-The son of a doctor, Latte studied at the Universities of Königsberg, Bonn and Berlin.
-After taking his doctorate at Königsberg in 1913 under Ludwig Deubner with a study on cultic dance in ancient Greece, he began work on an edition of the dictionary of Hesychius of Alexandria.
-After service in World War I he was Assistent at the Institut für Altertumskunde of the University of Münster from 1920 to 1923, gaining his Habilitation there in 1920 with a study of Greek and Roman sacral law.
-In 1923 he was appointed Professor at Greifswald as successor to Johannes Mewaldts, in 1926 Professor at Basel as successor to Günther Jachmann, and in 1931 Professor at Göttingen, as successor to Eduard Fraenkel.
-He was forced to retire on April 1, 1936, having been classified as a Jew by the Nazis.
+The son of a doctor, Latte studied at the University of Königsberg, the University of Bonn, and the Friedrich Wilhelm University of Berlin.
+After taking his doctorate at Königsberg in 1913 under Ludwig Deubner with a study on cultic dance in Ancient Greece, he began work on an edition of the dictionary of Hesychius of Alexandria.
+After service in World War I, he was Assistent at the Institut für Altertumskunde of the University of Münster from 1920 to 1923, obtaining his Habilitation there in 1920 with a study of Greek and Roman sacral law.
+In 1923, he was appointed professor at the University of Greifswald as successor to Johannes Mewaldts, in 1926 professor at the University of Basel as successor to Günther Jachmann, and in 1931 professor at the University of Göttingen, as successor to Eduard Fraenkel.
+He was forced to retire on 1 April 1936, having been classified as a Jew by the Nazis.

-Having returned to Germany in 1937 from a visiting professorship in Chicago, Latte lived out the period of Nazi rule in Hamburg (where he was supported by Bruno Snell), Düsseldorf, and Osterode am Harz, where he had been invited by his erstwhile Greifswald colleague Konrat Ziegler, who hid him for a time.
-In 1945 he was able to resume his chair at Göttingen, but declined to endorse an appointment for Ziegler.
-In 1947 he was made a corresponding member of the German Academy of Sciences in Berlin.
-From 1949 to 1956 he was President and Vice President of the Academy of Sciences at Göttingen, as well as chairman of the Mommsen-Gesellschaft.
-In 1951 he received an honorary doctorate from Heidelberg.
-After his retirement in 1957 he moved to Tutzing and up until his death held seminars on Greek law at the University of Munich.
+Having returned to Germany in 1937 from a visiting professorship at the University of Chicago, Latte lived out the period of Nazi rule in Hamburg (where he was supported by Bruno Snell), Düsseldorf, and Osterode am Harz, where he had been invited by his erstwhile Greifswald colleague Konrat Ziegler, who hid him for a time.
+In 1945, he was able to resume his chair at the University of Göttingen, but declined to endorse an appointment for Ziegler.
+In 1947, he was made a corresponding member of the German Academy of Sciences at Berlin.
+From 1949 to 1956, he was president and vice president of the Academy of Sciences at Göttingen, as well as chairman of the Mommsen-Gesellschaft.
+In 1951, he received an honorary doctorate from Heidelberg University.
+After his retirement in 1957, he moved to Tutzing and up until his death held seminars on Greek law at the Ludwig-Maximilians-Universität München.